alisonkestrel22/iNat-Together-2026-events/README.md

 - **Event list:** the iNat Together 2026 event submission Google Sheet, filtered to rows where **"Added to umbrella" = yes**
 - **Event location:** each approved project's location requirement (its `place_id`, or occasionally a direct lat/lng), read from the iNaturalist API — the same data shown under **"Project Requirements"** on the project page
-- **Place boundaries:** Alison's iNaturalist Places CSV export, matched by `place_id` to get a bounding box, which is centered to a single lat/lng per event
+- **Place boundaries:** iNaturalist Places CSV export, matched by `place_id` to get a bounding box, which is centered to a single lat/lng per event
-- **Note:** all iNaturalist Network node front-ends (inaturalist.ca, inaturalist.ala.org.au, panama.inaturalist.org, mexico.inaturalist.org, etc.) share the same underlying `api.inaturalist.org` API, differentiated by `site_id` — so project lookups don't need per-node API domains

 ## Updating the tool